Australia Data Book

 Crop data are primarily reported at the admin 1 (state) level, although 2 of the 8 states have not reported their relatively minor agricultural production in recent years.

-Admin 1 statistical reporting units are generally divided into either a Northern or Southern region; season dates are referenced by this distinction:
+Admin 1 statistical reporting units are generally divided into either a Northern or Southern region, often related to strong north-south differences found in seasonal growing conditions.

 Northern: Northern Territory, Queensland, Western Australia.